The Raven

 The Raven is rated R. Parents should be aware that it contains frightening scenes, intense suspense.
 It is intended for mature audiences only.

-Analyzing the audience sentiment, IMDb rating of 2.7/10, and global collection metrics, The Raven stands as a challenging project for the creators.
-It remains an essential piece of the 2007 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 2.7/10, and global performance metrics, The Raven is classified as a FLOP.
+It remains an essential part of the 2007 cinematic calendar.

 Frequently Asked Questions